CudaText-addons/cuda_colored_indent/readme/readme.txt

 - "lexers": ","-separated lexers, for which plugin is active.
 - "color_set": ","-separated list of syntax-theme elements, from which background colors are taken.
 - "color_error": syntax-theme element, from which error color is taken.
-- "max_lines": maximal count of lines in document, when plugin is active
+- "max_lines": maximal count of lines in document, when plugin is active.

+plugin works on events: after file opened; after text is changed and short pause is passed.

 author: Alexey (CudaText)
 license: MIT